Furever Fosters

 What is a Furever Foster?

 On occasion, some of our pugs come into the rescue with terminal illnesses, chronic medical conditions, or special emotional needs.
 While these dogs may be considered unadoptable due to their complex conditions, they are able to enjoy a good quality of life.
-For these special dogs, our foster families commit to providing love and care for the time they have left.
-Pacific Pug Rescue provides food, supplies and ongoing medical treatment for each of these dogs for the rest of their lives.
+For these special dogs, our foster families commit to providing love and care and Pacific Pug Rescue provides food, supplies and ongoing medical treatment for each of these dogs for the time they have left.
 This program is entirely funded by donations and sponsorships, and we rely on the generosity of our supporters to help these sweet Furever Fosters live full, happy, and comfortable lives.

 Support our Furever Fosters